mahancoder/CovidAlerterBackendAPI/README.md

 * `Date`: The date of the score record

 ## ToDo
-* Add more get endpoints for query multiple unrelated neighbourhoods at once
 * Implement the functionality to log out users for certian time of inactivity
 * Store settings using a different, more efficient method (possibly another table?)
 * Reformat and organize the code, and add more comments